Acts and Regulations

 (ii) on behalf of a client who resides outside the Province, makes an investigation partly outside the Province and partly within the Province, and

-(iii) comes into the Province solely for the purpose of that investigation.
+(iii) comes into the Province solely for the purpose of that investigation; and

-7(2)The Minister may attach the terms and conditions to a licence that he or she considers appropriate.
+7(2)The Minister may attach the terms and conditions to a licence that the Minister considers appropriate.

-7(3)An applicant for a licence shall apply to the Minister on a form provided by the Minister and shall furnish on it the information that the Minister requires.
+7(3)An application for a licence shall be made on a form provided by the Minister and shall be accompanied by the information and documents prescribed by regulation.

-7(4)The Minister may require an applicant to furnish any additional information and may make the investigations and may conduct the examinations that he or she considers necessary respecting the character, financial position and competency of an applicant.
+7(4)The Minister may require an applicant to furnish any additional information and may make the investigations and may conduct the examinations that the Minister considers necessary respecting the character, financial position and competency of an applicant.

 7(5)Except for a licence referred to in paragraph (1)(f), an applicant for a licence shall state in the application an address for service within the Province.